 "The only way to help millions of people is to go through this process," Pimentel said in an interview discussing Cedars-Sinai's acquisition of patent rights and a licensing agreement for his groundbreaking use of rifaximin to target IBS.

-After a brief exploratory contact with Salix, Pimentel consulted James Laur, Cedars-Sinai's vice president for Legal and Technology Affairs, and the Cedars-Sinai Technology Transfer Office.
-"They were involved from day one," Pimentel said.
-The team crafted a confidential disclosure agreement, or CDA, between Cedars-Sinai and Salix to ensure that any shared information was kept private.
+After a brief exploratory contact with Salix, Pimentel consulted James Laur, vice president for Technology and Business Affairs, and the Cedars-Sinai Technology Transfer Office (TTO).
+“They were involved from day one,” Pimentel said.
+The TTO crafted a confidential disclosure agreement, or CDA, between Cedars-Sinai and Salix to ensure that any shared information was kept private.
 (Premature disclosure of an invention can jeopardize the patent.)

-Once the CDA was in place, the Technology Transfer staff negotiated a research agreement and, later, licensing and other pacts.
+Once the CDA was in place, the TTO negotiated a research agreement and, later, licensing and other pacts.
 Their expertise relieved Pimentel of a big responsibility.
 "It’s important that the inventor does not be the financial negotiator," he explained.
 "Jim and his team have all the tools to do that."

 Throughout his journey from discovery to pending FDA approval of his invention, Pimentel has been hands-on.
 "The investigator is the most valuable piece in this relationship," he said.
 "We have 'the keys to the car.'
 We design the clinical trials.
 We bring the players to the table."

-The personal touch can be crucial.
-In 2003, Pimentel said, he had a chance encounter with a Salix marketing executive at a medical conference that led the executive to pitch his rifaximin concept to the corporate board.
+In 2003, Pimentel had a chance encounter with a Salix marketing executive at a medical conference that led the executive to pitch his rifaximin concept to the corporate board.
 "Two weeks later, the licenses began coming in," Pimentel recalled.

 Salix went on to fund multiple studies by Pimentel, working with the Cedars-Sinai Industry Sponsored Research Office to negotiate the clinical trial agreements.
 These studies included a double-blind clinical trial published in 2006 in the Annals of Internal Medicine that showed rifaximin to be the first potential drug treatment to provide IBS patients with long-lasting relief even after they stopped taking the medication.